graphdrawing/gd2022/pages/registration.md

 ## Registration Fees:

-* On-site participant registration fee (Early: August 31 or earlier) Non-student 35,000 yen
+* On-site participant registration fee (Early: August 31 or earlier)

+Non-student 35,000 yen
 Student 25,000 yen

-* On-site participant registration fee (Late: September 1 or later) Non-student 40,000 yen
+* On-site participant registration fee (Late: September 1 or later)

+Non-student 40,000 yen
 Student 30,000 yen

 * Online presenter registration fee

 Non-student 20,000 yen
 Student 15,000 yen

 * Online audience registration fee

 Free (but registration required)

 * Additional banquet ticket	7,000 yen
 * Invitation letter issue fee 3,000 yen

+Remarks:

 - On-line registration will be closed on 24:00 on September 5.
 - On-site registration will be available.
 Please prepare your registration fee as cash in Japanese yen if you want to register on-site.
 - Please remark credit cards or other digital payments are not available at the conference venue.

-* Any requests (e.g., dietary restrictions) are expected to be described on the "Dietary requests and other message" column of the registration form.
+- Any requests (e.g., dietary restrictions) are expected to be described on the "Dietary requests and other message" column of the registration form.

 ## Cancellation Policy: